 In 2008, the Competition Commission (CC) imposed a penalty to BP Hellas S.A.
 (BP) amounting to € 30 million.
 On 24 December 2008, BP appealed against the CC Decision before the Athens Appellate Administrative Court and obtained suspension of enforcement for the amount of €28 million.
 Said Court, by virtue of Decision No. 1494/2011 sustained the appeal and cancelled the penalty.
 On 26 October 2011 the CC appealed against the above Decision before the Supreme Administrative Court (Conseil d' Etat), which rendered its Decision No. 1770/2019, by virtue of which it has sustained the appeal of the CC and annulled the Decision of the Appellate Court, before which the case is tried anew.
 The relevant hearing took place, after postponement, on 22 October 2020.
-The decision is pending.
+On 2 November 2021, the Court rendered its decision by virtue of which the company's appeal has been sustained and the penalty of the CC has been cancelled in its entirety.